Table of contents

 - published

 This will run on releases.
 If you use a develop branch, you could include pull_request: branches: [stable], since it changes rarely.
 GitHub actions also has a workflow_dispatch option, which will allow you to click a button in the GUI to trigger a build, which is perfect for testing wheels before making a release; you can download them from the “artifacts”.
 You can even define variables that you can set in the GUI and access in the CI!
+Finally, if you change the workflow itself in a PR, then rebuild the wheels too.

 Useful suggestion: